 2020 Chief Minister’s NT Book Awards

-The NTWC is calling for submissions for the 2020 Chief Minister’s NT Book Awards.
-The awards are open to authors living in the NT who have had a book published in 2018 or 2019.
+The awards in 2020 were open to authors living in the NT who have had a book published in 2018 or 2019.

 Since 2009, the awards have celebrated excellence amongst published authors residing in the NT.
 They draw national attention to NT writers and in the past have served to raise the profile of remote, regional and Indigenous voices.
 The awards take place biennially and this year, thanks to the generosity of Chief Minister Michael Gunner, we are again pleased to open three categories.